ksu-cs-textbooks/cis400/content/C-exercises/12-web-data/03-numerical-filters.md

 }
 ```

-_or_ you might use the argument binding:
+_or_ you might use parameter binding:

 ```csharp
 public class SomePageModel : PageModel